-You are about to explore the electrical systems of a typical small commercial building.
-You may find this text to be challenging depending on your experience and understanding in installing electrical equipment and wiring, along with the many requirements in the National Electrical Code[®] (NEC[®]).
-This text and the NEC may seem easy at times and difficult at other times.
-As you study, you may want to have both this text and the NEC open, as well as to spread out the drawings located in the back of this text.
+You are about to explore the electrical systems of a typical small commercial building along with other related electrical systems.
+You may find this text to be challenging depending on your experience and understanding in installing electrical equipment and wiring, along with the many requirements in the National Electrical Code® (NEC®).
+This book and the NEC may seem easy at times and difficult at other times.
+As you study, you may want to have both this text and the NEC open, as well as to spread out the drawings located in the back of this book.

-As you study this text, you will learn about safety, wiring methods, electrical equipment, luminaires, and NEC requirements.
+As you study this book, you will learn about safety, wiring methods, electrical equipment, luminaires, and NEC requirements.
 You will be using the text, the set of Plans, and the NEC.